Icinga/icinga2/doc/03-monitoring-basics.md

 > readability. `mysql_user` helps understanding the context better than just
 > `user` as argument.

-The default custom attributes can be overridden by the custom attributes defined in the host or service using the check command `my-mysql`.
-The custom attributes can also be inherited from a parent template using additive inheritance (`+=`).
+The default custom variables can be overridden by the custom variables defined in the host or service using the check command `my-mysql`.
+The custom variables can also be inherited from a parent template using additive inheritance (`+=`).

 ```